Akash-S1999/icon-background-animation/README.md

 </p>

-# Here is howit will look 😛
+# Here is how it will look 😛
 ![final_site](demo-animation.png)